amitdzwork/py-react-user-mgmt/README.md

-A full stack application that uses Python-FastAPI, PostGresSQL, and React contanirized on Docker.
+A full stack application that uses Python-FastAPI, PostGresql, and React contanirized on Docker.
 # Run the App

 1. Install Docker Desktop